h2o-creator/refactored-palm-tree/README.md

 - Consists of connected components, presentational components, actions and reducers
 - The default API shipped with the project was modified to create custom avatars and to meet with the system feature demands i.e. Password and Avatars
+- There's a 404 page if you enter a non-existent link

 ## Dependencies